comery/HIFI-barcode-hiseq/README.md

 ### Change logs
+- HIFIBarcode v2.0.1, 201905. small changes
+	- program will find vesearch in your environmental $PATH, whereas find barcode in Bin folder which we have supported.
+	- change the module name of "BOLD_identification" to "taxonomy"
 - HIFIBarcode v2.0.0, 201901. <b>HUGE CHANGE</b>:
 	- We change programming language form PERL to Python3.
 We will not update old version(perl) anymore.
 	- This python version is about 15 times fast than perl version, highly recommending to use this version!